nkey-ops/extended-marks.nvim/README.md

     :MarksCwdAll                  - to check all cwd marks for all directories :MarksCwdDelete [mark]        - to delete the mark

-    :MarksKeyLength               - shows the max number of letters for cwd, local and tab marks :MarksKeyLength cwd [num]     - to set the max number of letters for cwd marks (it is not persited between sessions use the config for that)
+    :MarksKeyLength               - shows the max number of letters for global, cwd, local and tab marks :MarksKeyLength cwd [num]     - to set the max number of letters for cwd marks (it is not persited between sessions use the config for that)